Logic-Constrained Shortest Paths for Flight Planning: Conclusion

 \section{Conclusion}

+We proposed a \gls{bb} algorithm for the \gls{lcsp}.
+The algorithm was demonstrated to be suitable for the \gls{fpptfr} on large-scale $3$d instances with numerous mandatory \glspl{tfr}.
+The obtained run times outperform a straightforward \gls{mip} formulation by more than two orders of magnitude.

-We proposed a Branch\&Bound (B\&B) algorithm for the Logic-Constrained Shortest Path Problem.
-The algorithm allows for the easy adaptation of techniques from the MIP and SAT communities as branching rules and unit propagation.
-These techniques, however, require careful reevaluation as conventional wisdom no longer applies in the LCSP setting.
-The strongest branching rule for the LCSP, \emph{SUP}, for example, is generally considered inadequate in the SAT community.
-We applied our algorithm to the flight planning problem with traffic flow restrictions and benchmarked it on large-scale $3$d instances with numerous mandatory traffic flow restrictions.
-Choosing the right combination of techniques reduces the number of shortest path searches required to solve an instance by up to an order of magnitude on the most complicated Flight Planning instances.
-The obtained run times make the algorithm clearly fit for commercial application.
+The algorithm allows for the easy adaptation of known techniques from the \gls{mip} and \gls{sat} communities, such as branching rules and unit propagation.
+These techniques, however, require careful reevaluation as conventional wisdom no longer applies in the \gls{lcsp} setting.
+The strongest branching rule for the \gls{lcsp}, \glsentrylong{sup}, for instance, is generally considered inadequate in the \gls{sat} community.
+Carefully choosing an appropriate configuration of branching rule, node selection rule, conflict, and shortest path algorithm yielded a order-of-magnitude reduction in the number of required arc relaxations compared to a naive baseline configuration.
+When considering only the most difficult instances, this reduction improves to 98.06\%.
+Here, the best configuration of the \gls{bb} algorithm only requires a run time of \num{129}\,s to perform \num{22.52} \gls{sp} searches in the geometric mean, making it clearly fit for commercial application.